Regenshire/iMomir/README.md

 ## 🌐 Running as a Network Server (REQUIRED)

 ⚠️ **This app is NOT meant to be used locally only.**
-You must run it so your phone can access it.
+You must run it on a computer/server so your mobile device can access it.
+You can also run it on a laptop for use on the laptop.
+This is a web application that you host.

 ---